Hassanshah56/java-practice/README.md

 #javascript my notes
-i want to all my basic of javascript
+i want to all learn basic of javascript